Rose–Hulman Institute of Technology: 1960s–1970s

-1990s-present
+1990s–present

-For most of its history, Rose-Hulman was a men's only institution with some cooperative arrangements with Saint Mary Of-The-Woods College women's school and Indiana State University.
+For most of its history, Rose–Hulman was a men's only institution with some cooperative arrangements with Saint Mary Of-The-Woods College women's school and Indiana State University.
 It voted to become coeducational in 1991, with the first full-time women students starting in 1995.
-In 1984, recognizing the importance of the personal computer, Rose-Hulman started making the Zenith Z-150 desktop computer available to the students at a reduced cost, but they were not required to have it.
-In 1995, the college required all incoming freshmen to purchase a laptop computer designated by the school, becoming one of the first schools to do so.

-In the decade following 1995, Rose-Hulman's growth was aided by a major fundraising campaign, "Vision to be the Best".
+In the decade following 1995, Rose–Hulman's growth was aided by a major fundraising campaign, "Vision to be the Best".
 Originally a $100 million campaign over ten years, it met its goal in half the time.
 The goal was extended to $200 million, and by the end of the campaign in June 2004, over $250 million had been raised.
-In 1997, many physical changes came to the Rose-Hulman campus.
-Due to a gift from the F. W. Olin Foundation, an expansion of Olin Hall known as the Olin Advanced Learning Center opened.
-Additionally, The John T Myers Center for Technological Research opened, with space for research labs, presentation rooms, classrooms, and academic offices.
-Shook Field House was replaced with the $20 million Sports and Recreation Center, which the National Football League's Indianapolis Colts used for their summer training camp from 1999 to 2010.
+In 1997, many physical changes were made to the Rose–Hulman campus.
+Using a gift from the F. W. Olin Foundation, an expansion of Olin Hall known as the Olin Advanced Learning Center opened.
+Additionally, The John T Myers Center for Technological Research opened, with space for research laboratories, presentation rooms, classrooms, and academic offices.
+Shook Field House was replaced by the $20 million Sports and Recreation Center, which the National Football League's Indianapolis Colts used for their summer training camp from 1999 to 2010.
 In 2002, Hatfield Hall, a theater and alumni center, was opened.

 After the 2004 retirement of institute president Samuel Hulbert, who had led the school since 1976, the college faced a leadership crisis.
 Soon after John J. Midgley arrived as the new president, rumors of conflict between Midgley and the administration started to circulate.
-Students, some wearing T-shirts proclaiming "Hit the Road Jack," held a rally calling for Midgley's resignation.
+Students, some wearing T-shirts proclaiming "Hit the Road Jack", held a rally calling for Midgley's resignation.
 Midgley resigned as president of the institute on June 11, 2005, less than a year into his presidency, after the faculty, staff, and Student Government Association approved votes of no confidence.
 During the succeeding academic year, Robert Bright, the chairman of the Board of Trustees, served as interim chief executive officer.